 The Division of Pediatric Pulmonology at C.S.
 Mott Children’s Hospital provides comprehensive clinical care and consultation for infants, children and young adults with acute and chronic breathing problems.

-Our team of 11 pediatric pulmonologists is the largest in Michigan, offering expertise in the diagnosis and treatment of common breathing disorders as well as rare pulmonary conditions.
+Our team of pediatric pulmonologists offers expertise in the diagnosis and treatment of common breathing disorders as well as rare pulmonary conditions.

 In addition to our board-certified faculty, U-M pediatric pulmonology patients have access to our full multidisciplinary team, including nurses, nutritionists, respiratory therapists, social workers and child life specialists, enabling us to provide comprehensive, patient- and family-centered are to each child we have the honor of caring for.